Reserves and Resources

 7. Numbers have been rounded and may not sum.

-Notes to Mineral Resources
+Notes to Mineral Resources:

 1. Mineral resources estimate has been converted into metric tonnes from short tons using a factor of 0.9072.

-2. Mineral resources are reported, using the 2014 CIM Definition Standards, with an effective date of December 31, 2023.
+2. Mineral resources are reported, using the 2014 CIM Definition Standards, with an effective date of December 31, 2024.
 The qualified person as defined under NI 43-101 for the estimate is Ms. Terre Lane, MMSA QP, a Global Resource Engineering, Ltd. employee.

 3. Mineral resources are reported inclusive of those mineral resources converted to mineral reserves.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.